skyline111223/ECE470/README.md

 ## 🧩 License

+Licensed under the **Academic Restricted License (ARL)**.
+See the [LICENSE](./LICENSE) file for details.
 All rights reserved © 2025 Chaohua Yao, Kerui Xie, Ding Jiang.
-This repository is **not open source** and **may not be reused** in any form without explicit written permission.